aceliwang/potatopsych/Practice - PsychScene Videos.md

 - Consider notifying Child Protection Services
   - Risk of harm to children via direct homicide, neglect

 ### MEQ 1.3 Olivia has found out that she is pregnant as a result of having sex with her husband when on weekend leave from the hospital.
 She and her husband are concerned about the effects of psychotropic medication on the baby.
 Outline the information and options you would discuss with Olivia and her husband.
 Please provide adequate detail.
+(10 marks)

 - Structure
   - Aim of pregnancy: wanted/not wanted, abortion